uberballo/MapGenerator/documentation/ProjectSpecification.md

 ## Time and space complexity
 The array where the maps are stored, have both time and space complexity of O(n).
 Classic Perlin noise time complexity is O(2^n), while the OpenSimplex noise complexity is O(n^2), for n dimensions.
-Space complexity for both is O(n).
+Space complexity for both is O(1).

 # Input and output
 ## Input